IIEleven11/V2V_Extraction/README.md

 # Usage
 Double click the .exe
 Follow the prompts.
-You can do a single file, multiple files seperated by space or point it at a folder containing many files
+You can do a single file, multiple files seperated by space or point it at a folder containing many files If the .exe isnt in the vam root folder it will just make some folders to put all lthe stuff it extracts.
+If you are in the folder it will place them accordingly